Vainupea

 Vainupea is a coastal village in northern Estonia.
-Administratively, it is part of Haljala Parish, a municipality of Lääne-Viru County, and includes the island of Vaindloo, the northernmost point of Estonia.
+Administratively, it is part of Haljala Parish, a municipality of Lääne-Viru County.
+The administrative territory of the village also includes the island of Vaindloo, the northernmost point of Estonia located far out in the sea.

+From the 19th century until the start of World War II, Vainupea was a popular summer destination for Baltic Germans on holiday.

 As of 2024, there were 48 people living in the village.

-From the 19th century until the start of World War II, Vainupea was a popular summer destination for Baltic Germans on holiday.

 Etymology

 Vainupea was first mentioned in writing as Wainopä in 1583, in reference to both the village and its chapel.
-The spelling changed over the years due to the general disappearance of Finnish and Swedish elements from Estonian place names.
 The village's name became Wainopæ in 1796, Wainopae in 1871, Wainope (Вайнопе) in 1900, Wainopäh in 1913, Vainupää in 1932, and finally Vainupea in 1991.
 Vainupea is a combination of the words vainu, meaning "between two villages" or "grassland border", and pea, meaning "headland".

 History

 The village recognises 1583, the year the name of the village was first mentioned in writing as Wainopä, as its founding year.

 Local historians believe that villagers from Vainupea likely participated in the looting of a Persian ship that had run aground on the rocks of northern Uhtju Island after a severe storm in November 1696.